pentiumao/iOS7-UI-Guildlines-To-Chinese/UI元素/Content Views.md

 <section class="section">
   <a name="//apple_ref/doc/uid/TP40006556-CH13-SW70"></a>

-### Guidelines
+#### Guidelines

   You have control over the font, color, and alignment of the text in a text view.
 The default font is the system font and the default color is black.
 The default for the alignment property is left (you can change it to center or right).

   **Always make sure the text is easy to read.** Although you can use attributed strings to combine multiple fonts, colors, and alignments in creative ways, it’s essential to maintain the readability of the text.
-It’s a good idea to support Dynamic Type and use the `[UIFont](../../../UIKit/Reference/UIFont_Class/Reference/Reference.html#//apple_ref/occ/cl/UIFont)` method `preferredFontForTextStyle` to get the text for display in a text view.
+It’s a good idea to support Dynamic Type and use the [UIFont](../../../UIKit/Reference/UIFont_Class/Reference/Reference.html#//apple_ref/occ/cl/UIFont) method preferredFontForTextStyle to get the text for display in a text view.

   **Specify different keyboard types to accommodate different types of content you expect users to enter.** For example, you might want to make it easy for users to enter a URL, a PIN, or a phone number.
 Note, however, that you have no control over the keyboard’s input method and layout, which are determined by the user’s language settings. iOS provides several different keyboard types, each designed to facilitate a different type of input.
-To learn about the keyboard types that are available, see the documentation for `[UIKeyboardType](../../../UIKit/Reference/UITextInputTraits_Protocol/Reference/UITextInputTraits.html#//apple_ref/c/tdef/UIKeyboardType)`.
+To learn about the keyboard types that are available, see the documentation for [UIKeyboardType](../../../UIKit/Reference/UITextInputTraits_Protocol/Reference/UITextInputTraits.html#//apple_ref/c/tdef/UIKeyboardType).
 To learn more about managing the keyboard in your app, read <!-- a href="" target="_self" -->“Managing the Keyboard”<!-- /a --> in _[iOS App Programming Guide](../../../iPhone/Conceptual/iPhoneOSProgrammingGuide/Introduction/Introduction.html#//apple_ref/doc/uid/TP40007072)_.

 </section>